sankalp832/dem/README.md

 # dem
-this is my 1st git repo
+This is my 1st git repo
+auther - sankalp